monkdbofficial/monk-documentation/documentation/02_Get_Started.md

 Use Docker's [manual](https://docs.docker.com/engine/install/) to install docker engine on the host operating system.

-Our docker image is tested on `AMD64` and `ARM64` platform architectures.
-Ensure your host operating system is compliant with these architectures.
-We are still not supporting Docker on Windows yet.
-However, very soon we shall be launching support for Windows as well.
+Ensure your host OS is compliant with `AMD64` or `ARM64` as our docker image is built to support these platform architectures.

+We are still not supporting Windows architecture.
+We shall be launching support for Windows very soon.

 Till then, as mentioned before please ensure host operating system is compliant with `ARM64` or `AMD64`.
-Our `AMD64` docker image also supports `x86_64` platform architecture as well.
+Our `AMD64` docker image also supports `x86_64` platform architecture.

+---